 Brilliance by Joe O'Connell and Blessing Hancock

 Brilliance is a site-specific public art installation by Joe O'Connell and Blessing Hancock funded through the City of Palo Alto's Municipal Percent for Art Funds.
 The artwork was installed in the plaza between the renovated Rinconada Library and Palo Alto Art Center.
 The artists created a family of six sculptures surrounded by text collected from members of the Palo Alto community in a variety of languages reflecting Palo Alto's cultural diversity.
 Text on each artwork addresses physical, spiritual, artistic, and intellectual growth.
 Each sculpture features an interior LED light that is touch-sensitive, allowing viewers to change the lighting colors and shadow on the trees and walkways at night.
-The sculptures are anticipated to begin lighting at night this fall.
-An opening celebration will be held at the end of this year.

 Public Art Abounds at the new Mitchell Park Library & Community Center

 The Public Art Program, in consultation with a variety of stakeholders, formulated an overall plan for the art at the new Mitchell Park Library & Community Center.
 The four art pieces throughout the facility encompass a diversity of artists and styles.

 At the entrance to the facility is an artwork by Bay Area artist Bruce Beasley, whose work is in many major museum collections in the U.S. and aboard, including SF MoMA, Oakland Museum, The Guggenheim Museum, and the Los Angeles County Museum of Art.